mindspore-ai/docs/docs/mindarmour/docs/source_en/concept_drift_images.md

 5. Execute the concept drift detection function.
 6. View the execution result.

-> You can obtain the complete executable sample code at <https://gitee.com/mindspore/mindarmour/blob/master/examples/reliability/concept_drift_check_images_lenet.py>.
+> This example is for CPUs, GPUs, and Ascend 910 AI processors.
+Currently only supports GRAPH_MODE.
+You can download the complete sample code at <https://gitee.com/mindspore/mindarmour/blob/master/examples/reliability/concept_drift_check_images_lenet.py>.

 ## Preparations